MIMOSA

 MIMOSA (Micromeasurements of Satellite Acceleration), COSPAR 2003-031B, was a Czech scientific microsatellite.
 The satellite was nearly spherical with 28 sides and carried a microaccelerometer to monitor the atmospheric density profile by sensing the atmospheric drag on the approximated sphere.

 MIMOSA was launched on June 30, 2003, alongside other miniature satellites including MOST and several CubeSat-based satellites.
-It had a fairly eccentric orbit, with an initial perigee of 320 km and apogee of 845 km.
+It was delivered to an eccentric orbit, with an initial perigee of 320 km and apogee of 845 km.
 The satellite never became fully functional due to several technical problems on board.
 It is no longer in orbit.
 NORAD reported it burnt into the atmosphere on December 11, 2011.